Camp children walk across the snow-covered zoo

 What are the procedures for check-in and checkout?

 Check-in will take place each morning from 8:45–9:15 a.m.
-Checkout will take place for all grade levels from 3–3:15 p.m., unless the camper is registered for After Care.
-Caregivers will drop off and pick up their camper in the designated area outside the Judy Keller Education Center on Cannon Drive.
-Caregivers authorized to pick up campers must show a photo ID every day at checkout.
+Checkout will take place from 3–3:15 p.m., unless campers are registered for After Care.
+Caregivers will drop off and pick up campers in the designated area outside the Judy Keller Education Center on Cannon Drive.

 What gear does my camper need for camp?